Next Start

 According to the Bureau of Labor Statistics (BLS), employers are increasingly preferring applicants who have completed post-secondary training programs in diesel engine repair.
 Additionally, obtaining industry certification may be helpful because certification demonstrates a diesel technician’s competence and experience, which ensures they can complete the tasks listed in a diesel mechanic job description.

-Universal Technical Institute’s 45-week Diesel Technology program was designed to provide you with the knowledge, skills and hands-on experience required by today’s diesel industry.
-The program, which can be completed in less than a year, provides students with the opportunity to learn to diagnose and repair diesel fuel systems, perform hydraulic services and receive hands-on training with equipment from leading brands in the industry.
+Universal Technical Institute’s 45-week Diesel Technology program was designed to provide graduates with the knowledge, skills and hands-on training required by today’s diesel industry.1,18 The program, which can be completed in less than a year,7 provides students with the opportunity to learn to diagnose and repair diesel fuel systems, perform hydraulic services and receive hands-on training with equipment from leading brands in the industry.

-Additionally, UTI’s diesel program is master certified by the ASE Education Foundation.
-As a graduate of the program, you’ll be well prepared to complete ASE examinations and can substitute your training for one year of the two years of work experience required to become ASE certified.
+Additionally, UTI’s diesel program is accredited by the ASE Education Foundation.16 As a graduate of the program, you’ll be well prepared to complete ASE examinations and can substitute your training for one year of the two years of work experience required to become ASE certified.

-After completing your core program, you may choose to complete one of UTI’s diesel advanced training programs.
-Created in conjunction with leading manufacturers, these programs are designed to simulate a real-world working environment and provide you with specialized knowledge needed to work for a specific manufacturer, which could eventually lead to a role in one of the highest paying diesel mechanic jobs.5 Our advanced training programs include:
+After completing your core program, you may choose to complete one of UTI’s diesel advanced training programs.11 Created in conjunction with leading manufacturers, these programs are designed to simulate a real-world working environment and provide you with specialized knowledge needed to work for a specific manufacturer, which could eventually lead to a role in one of the highest-paying diesel mechanic jobs.5 Our advanced training programs include:

 Diesel Mechanic Salary & Job Outlook